msalibian/STAT406/Lecture21/README.md

 #### UN Votes

 We revisit here the UN votes example (see Lecture 19).
-Using Euclidean distances we obtain the following 3 clusters:
+Using Euclidean distances and Ward's criterion we obtain the following 3 clusters:

 ``` r
 X <- read.table(file='../Lecture19/unvotes.csv', sep=',', row.names=1, header=TRUE)